esmith80/movie-awards/README.md

 **Author: Edward Smith**

-This project is based on a ficticious movie awards show called The Shoppies.
+This project is based on a ficticious movie awards show.
 This site allows a user to nominate up to 5 movies for an award.

 The app is live here: https://esmith80.github.io/movie-awards/